Strings in the earth and air |

 Duration: ~2'

-Premiere: July 27, 2016 by the EAMA Chorale; Mark Shapiro, director, La Schola Cantorum, Paris, France
+World Premiere: July 27, 2016 by the EAMA Chorale; Mark Shapiro, director, La Schola Cantorum, Paris, France

-This piece was written in 2016 during my first summer at the European American Musical Alliance (EAMA) in Paris.
+This piece was written in 2016 during my first and only summer at the European American Musical Alliance (EAMA) in Paris.
 As with everything I was writing at the time, I sought to fuse two of my musical passions – choral music and jazz.
 What resulted was a relatively short piece with a lot of ambitious harmonies and rhythmic gestures.

 Upon reading this poem, it may be confusing what James Joyce was trying to say about “Love.”
 Given its first line and many musical references, one might think it’s about a celebration of music.
 Dig deeper, and you find that Joyce personifies love as a contemplative and somewhat dark fellow, hence referred to as “Love.”